- Is my participation in the MPHP confidential?

 - How do I obtain a credentialing and status report on a participant in the program?

-A release of information form, which can be obtained from our website under "Participant Forms," must be submitted before any information can be sent to a requesting agency.
+A release-of-information form, which can be obtained from our website under "Participant Forms," must be submitted before any information can be sent to a requesting agency.
 Please provide a release form and a letter when requesting a status report on a participant.

 - Can I be a participant in the program if I am not currently licensed?

 Yes, it is recommended that you participate in the MPHP if you are applying for, or have applied for, a MS license and are in recovery.
 The MPHP can assist participants by monitoring and gathering documentation from meeting attendance, treatment providers, urine drug screens, and monthly check-ins with your case manager.
-Being a participant in the MPHP program may be beneficial in verifying stability and committment to recovery.
+Being a participant in the MPHP program may be beneficial in verifying stability and commitment to recovery.